 Hi!
 I am so happy to be part of the Empty Arms family!
-My name is Megan Mayo and I am the newest member of the Empty Arms Board.
-I’ve been married for 17 years to my husband, Lou, and we have 2 great kiddos, Zachary (14) and Stefania (10).
+My name is Megan Mayo, I have been married for 17 years to my husband, Lou.
+We have 2 great kiddos, Zachary (14) and Stefania (10).
 I am a Registered Nurse and have spent my entire nursing career at Holyoke Medical Center.
 Since 1999, I’ve worked in The Birthing Center as a staff nurse and Childbirth Educator.
 I love caring for women and families and working in a community hospital allows me to give some extra TLC.

 I think it was 2008 when I met Carol.
 A mailing from Empty Arms arrived at work and I called the number.
 That was the beginning of a beautiful collaboration!
 It felt good to have such an awesome support for these grieving families and for the staff that care for them!
 Since then, Carol has helped with staff trainings at my hospital, brought the Peer Companion Program to HMC, we attended The International Perinatal Bereavement Conference in San Antonio, TX, and here I am on the board☺